Chill Skills: Calming My Emotional Child with ADHD

 - Many teachers use small pictures on a lanyard to remind students of current appropriate behavior.
 This can work at home too, and possibly reduce parental nagging.

 - Talk with your child about how his body feels when he experiences each emotion.
 For example, “When I’m mad, my muscles are tight, my eyes squint, and my stomach hurts.”

-- We have found some products to help calm Ricochet, too: a weighted blanket, a neck-roll beanbag, the HowdaHUG chair, a Skweezer bed sheet, compression clothing, fidgets with soothing textures (Ricochet likes Velcro), shirts with hoods, and many more.
+- We have found some products to help calm Ricochet, too: a heavy blanket, a neck-roll beanbag, the HowdaHUG chair, a Skweezer bed sheet, compression clothing, fidgets with soothing textures (Ricochet likes Velcro), shirts with hoods, and many more.